 Behavior and Lifestyle

 Crappie exhibit fascinating behavioral patterns throughout their lives.
-They're highly social fish, forming schools that can number in the hundreds.
-This schooling behavior provides protection and improves feeding efficiency, especially when pursuing small baitfish.
+They are highly social fish, forming schools that can number in the hundreds.
+This schooling behavior provides protection from predators and improves feeding efficiency, especially when pursuing small baitfish.

 Their activity peaks during low-light periods—dawn, dusk, and nighttime.
-Peak feeding occurs between midnight and 2 AM, making night fishing surprisingly productive.
-During bright conditions, they often suspend in deeper water or seek shade under docks and overhanging vegetation.
+Peak feeding often occurs between midnight and 2 AM, making night fishing surprisingly productive.
+During bright conditions, they often suspend in deeper water or seek shade under docks, overhanging vegetation, and submerged structure.

 Seasonal movements follow predictable patterns tied to water temperature and spawning urges.
 Spring sees mass migrations to shallow spawning areas, while summer heat drives them to cooler deep-water sanctuaries.
-Fall brings another shallow movement as aquatic vegetation dies back and baitfish become concentrated.
+Fall brings another shallow movement as aquatic vegetation dies back and baitfish become concentrated in remaining cover.

-Temperature preferences range from 60-82°F, with optimal activity around 70°F. They become sluggish below 50°F but don't enter true dormancy, allowing year-round fishing opportunities in most locations.
+Temperature preferences range from 60-82°F for optimal activity, with peak feeding around 70°F. They become sluggish below 50°F but do not enter true dormancy, allowing year-round fishing opportunities in most locations including through the ice in northern climates.

 Diet and Feeding Habits

-Understanding crappie dietary preferences reveals why they're such effective predators.
+Understanding crappie dietary preferences reveals why they are such effective predators.
 Young crappie under 6 inches primarily consume zooplankton, aquatic insects, and small crustaceans.
-This protein-rich diet fuels rapid early growth.
+This protein-rich diet fuels rapid early growth during their first year.

 As they mature beyond 6 inches, their diet shifts dramatically toward small fish.
 Preferred prey includes: